libbpf/blazesym/README.md

 };
 ```

-You can give `kallsyms` and `kernel_image` a `NULL`.
-BlazeSym will
+You can give `kallsyms` and `kernel_image` a `NULL`. **blazesym** will
 locate them for the running kernel.
 For example, by default, `kallsyms`
 is at `"/proc/kallsyms"`.
 Accordingly, the kernel image of the current
 kernel will be in `"/boot/"` or `"/usr/lib/debug/boot/"`.

 ### An example of C API

 There is an example of C API in libbpf-bootstrap.
 You could view it at
 <https://github.com/libbpf/libbpf-bootstrap/blob/master/examples/c/profile.c>
 .
 This example periodically samples the running process of every processor
 in a system and prints their stack traces when sampling.